 What to visit?

-- The Hemisfèric which holds a Large-format cinema, IMAX Dome.
+- The Hemisfèric which holds a Large-format cinema, IMAX Dome, check it out here

 Besides these 3, you also have ‘The museum of Sciences’, the ‘Palau des les arts’ (the opera house of Valencia) and ‘The Agora’ (an event hall used for concerts, conventions and international sporting events) Besides the Oceanogràfic I only saw the outside and architecture of the other buildings.
 But you can buy a combined ticket to visit Oceanografic, Hemisfèric and the museum of sciences at a price of 29 €.